 Enter your measurement result data into AS9102 Form 3.

 As parts continue to get more complex, quality departments are evolving their processes to keep up.
 Many quality professionals use software such as InspectionXpert to simplify the process of preparing for and creating their First Article Inspection Reports.
 By using software that extracts feature information and automatically applies tolerances while you balloon, you can reduce time spent typing and improve accuracy.

 Jason van de Laar, the Quality Engineer at JTL Integrated Machine, overhauled their manual ballooning and reporting process for FAIRs.
 JTL specializes in large, complex parts for the power generation, mining, oil and gas, and metal industries.
 Their smallest parts are 6,000 lbs. and part drawings can be 29 pages long with 1,000 balloons.
 Characteristics have multiple instances, so Jason’s first articles frequently have 5,000+ lines of characteristic data.

 Jason now balloons part drawings in InspectionXpert, which automatically applies tolerances according to each customer’s requirements.
-He exports to InspectionXpert’s default AS9102 Excel report, and inspectors take a laptop with them as they inspect the part, entering results directly into the report.
+He exports to InspectionXpert’s default AS9102 report template, and inspectors take a laptop with them as they inspect the part, entering results directly into the Excel report.
 Jason says, “Now we can get the reports done quickly and focus on what really matters to our customers: ensuring quality parts go out the door.”